CueNotch vs Moody vs Notchie: Which Notch Teleprompter Is Best?

 | macOS Requirement | 14+ | 14+ | 14+ |

-CueNotch costs $29 for a lifetime license.
-Moody costs $59 for the same deal.
-Notchie's pricing varies.
+CueNotch is $29.99 one-time lifetime access in the U.S. App Store.
+Moody costs $59 for lifetime access, and Notchie's pricing varies.
 All three are one-time purchases — no subscriptions.

 Beyond the core teleprompter features that all three apps share, CueNotch has several things the others don't.